Platform-OS/platformos-documentation/pages/reference/custom_attributes/custom-image.md

 ## Form configuration

-Custom Image attribute must be defined in form in order to whitelist and validate the form request.
+Custom Image attribute must be defined in a form to whitelist and validate the form request.

 ```yml
 ...